doinab/star-networks/mandar/description.md

 ### Constellations and star names

-`Slanted House` (Bittoéng Sapo Kepang) is used as an indicator for the south.
+`Slanted House` (_Bittoéng Sapo Kepang_) is used as an indicator for the south.
 Five stars (including Crux) form a house with uneven foundations.

-`Widow` (Bittoéng Tuwallu) is a pair of stars just below the `Slanted House`, so also a sign for the south direction.
+`Widow` (_Bittoéng Tuwallu_) is a pair of stars just below the `Slanted House`, so also a sign for the south direction.
 Although source [#1] doesn't link the two stars with a line, the equivalent Bugis data does in [#2].
 They are linked here.

-`Shark` (Bittoéng Mangiwang) is an asterism which marks the entry of the northwest monsoon season.
+`Shark` (_Bittoéng Mangiwang_) is an asterism which marks the entry of the northwest monsoon season.
 There is a triangular  fin in the middle, and a tail at the back.
 The drawing in [#1] has a large open mouth, but no star is identified for the back of the mouth, so none is included here (the mouth is closed).

-`Stingray` (Bittoéng Lambaru) also marks the entry of the northwest monsoon season.
+`Stingray` (_Bittoéng Lambaru_) also marks the entry of the northwest monsoon season.
 There is a head (with two eyes, which are not linked by lines to the head) and a tail.

-`Fishing Net` (Bittoéng Panjala) is used as an indicator of the entry of the cool season (between the two monsoons) and the appearance of the bambang fish.
+`Fishing Net` (_Bittoéng Panjala_) is used as an indicator of the entry of the cool season (between the two monsoons) and the appearance of the bambang fish.
 It consists of fishermen and a boat.

-`Group of Three Stars` (Bittoéng Tallu-tallu) are two groups of stars that each have three stars in line.
+`Group of Three Stars` (_Bittoéng Tallu-tallu_) are two groups of stars that each have three stars in line.
 These stars are a mark towards the east from the Pleiades.
 The stars are not linked into lines in [#1], but are linked here, since they're described as being "in line".

-The Pleiades (Bittoéng Malunus, which has no special meaning) are used as a sign of increasing number of flying fish in the Makassar Strait during the southeast monsoon season.
+The Pleiades (_Bittoéng Malunus_, which has no special meaning) are used as a sign of increasing number of flying fish in the Makassar Strait during the southeast monsoon season.

 ### Planets

-Venus is `Pig` (Bittoéng Bawi).
+Venus is `Pig` (_Bittoéng Bawi_).
 This star is used by mountain people as a mark that pigs will come out looking for food.

-Venus is also called `Star Carrying the Sun` (Bittoéng Pambawa Allo).
+Venus is also called `Star Carrying the Sun` (_Bittoéng Pambawa Allo_).
 It is a sign that the Sun will rise about an hour later.

 ### Other sky objects

-An unidentified sky object called `Star of Fishermen` (Bittoéng Pambosei) is a marker towards the north.
+An unidentified sky object called `Star of Fishermen` (_Bittoéng Pambosei_) is a marker towards the north.
 This star  usually appears in February, during the northwest monsoon season.

-`Dragon` (Bittoéng Naga) is the Milky Way.
+`Dragon` (_Bittoéng Naga_) is the Milky Way.
 It is used by fishermen to find a good fishing location.
 It usually rises in the southeast, and when it disappears, fishermen are afraid that strong winds will appear.

 ## References